-When temperatures fall below freezing, water pipes are at risk of freezing and bursting.
+When temperatures fall below 32 degrees, water pipes are at risk of freezing and bursting.
 They can release several hundred gallons of water per hour, resulting in a big – potentially costly – mess in your home.

 What causes pipes to burst?

 Pipes burst because of the pressure that's exerted when water freezes.
 It can exceed 2,000 pounds per square inch, so it's no match for metal or plastic pipes, which will burst under this extreme pressure.